zetria-org/zetria-public-api/README.md

    - Report API
    - Result API
    - Similar Terms API
+> Documentations for all APIs are in there directories respectively.
 ### 2. [Sitemap](./sitemap)
    - The website structure for zetria.org
 ### 3. User Contributions